PURPOSE OF THIS POLICY

 The Director of Public Relations will be responsible for administering this policy.

-Administrators may contact Gadsden State's Web Design/Social Media Specialist at any time for consultation.
+Administrators may contact Gadsden State's Digital Content Specialist at any time for consultation.

 The following requirements apply to all Gadsden State Social Media accounts:

-2. All social media accounts officially recognized by GSCC must have at least two GSCC employees as administrators at all times to ensure adherence to this policy.
-The social media and website specialist should have access as an administrator or editor on all GSCC social media pages.
-Should a GSCC employee administrator of an account leave the College for any reason or no longer wishes to be an account administrator, it is the academic or administrative department’s responsibility to designate another GSCC employee to be an account administrator and remove the former employee’s administrative permissions to the site.
-Whenever possible, a department should appoint two individuals to act concurrently as account administrators for a social media site representing GSCC.
+2. All social media accounts officially recognized by Gadsden State must have at least two Gadsden State employees as administrators at all times to ensure adherence to this policy.
+The Digital Content Specialist should have access as an administrator or editor on all Gadsden State social media pages.
+If an employee steps down as page administrator, it is the academic or administrative department’s responsibility to replace said page administrator and remove their access to the page.

-5. The Social Media Committee will periodically conduct audits to ensure policy compliance.
+4. The PR and Marketing Department will periodically conduct audits to ensure policy compliance.

 Guidelines for Content: